salcedoe/MtMdocs/docs/matlabBasics/PlottingBasics.md

 ![Swarm Chart of Maximum Temperatures](images/swarmchart-max-temp-2003.png){ width="450"}

->**Swarm Chart of Maximum Temperatures.** Temperature (˚C) is plotted along the y-axis, while the x-coordinates of the data points randomly jitter around 1.
+>**Swarm Chart of Maximum Temperatures.** Temperature (˚F) is plotted along the y-axis, while the x-coordinates of the data points randomly jitter around 1.
 If we changed *`x`* from a vector of `1`'s to a vector of `100`'s, then the values would jitter around `100`.
 Notice how the shape of the swarm is dependent on the distribution of the data: the widest part of the plot is along the median temperature of `79.5˚F`, whereas the narrowest parts of the plot have the fewest data points.

 ### Multiple Swarm Charts

 To plot multiple swarm charts in the same plot, you stack vectors (instead of creating a matrix like for boxchart or barplot).

 In the following example, we plot both the Minimum and Maximum Temperatures.
 For the `x` input, we concatenate a series of `1's` followed by a series of `2's`.
-The we typecast this vector into a [categorical array](../dataProcessing/dataTypes.md/#categorical-arrays), so we can  associate the label "Min" with the value `1` and the label "Max" with the value `2`.
+Then we typecast this vector into a [categorical array](../dataProcessing/dataTypes.md/#categorical-arrays), so we can  associate the label "Min" with the value `1` and the label "Max" with the value `2`.
 For the `y`, we concatenate the Min and Max Temperatures into a single vector.
 And then, for a more pleasing aesthetic, we add some additional inputs into the function **`swarmchart`** to modify the face color, transparency, and jitter width of the data points.

 ```matlab linenums="1" title="Swarm Chart of Min and Max Temperatures"
 x = [ones(height(T),1); ones(height(T),1)+1]; % stack 1's atop of 2's